-Calls are presumptuous, time-consuming and often disruptive, however generation Y and Z should also take the time to appreciate the mental benefits of developing these core communication skills when necessary.
+Calls are presumptuous, time-consuming, and often disruptive, however, generation Y and Z should also take the time to appreciate the mental benefits of developing these core communication skills when necessary.
 It’s very easy to isolate yourself behind a screen, but as we know from our cell phone addiction study, this can lead to eroding the basic communication skills we need as humans, which can also lead to mental health issues later in life.

+According to Simply Insurance, there are 31.7 million small businesses in the US.
 Contacting millennials by voice call is becoming increasingly difficult, particularly for telesales companies that rely on them as their primary form of communication.
 Businesses should look to understand why people in the digital generation are screening calls and look to evolve their outreach.